Fair Asynchronous Session Subtyping

-The last auxiliary notation required to define our notion of subtyping is that of \emph{input contexts}, which are used to record inputs that may be delayed in a candidate super-type. \begin{definition}[Input Context] An input context $\mathcal A$ is a session type with several holes defined by the syntax:
+The last auxiliary notation required to define our notion of subtyping is that of \emph{input contexts}, which are used to record inputs that may be delayed in a candidate super-type.
+In contrast to previous works on asynchronous subtyping, these input contexts may include recursive constructs. \begin{defi}[Input Context] An input context $\mathcal A$ is a session type with several holes defined by the syntax:

 where the holes $[\,]^k$, with $k \in K$, of an input context $\mathcal A$ are assumed to be pairwise distinct.
 We assume that recursion is guarded, i.e., in an input context $\Trec t.{\mathcal A}$, the recursion variable $\Tvar t$ must occur within a subterm $\Tbranch{l}{\mathcal A}$.